kouk/node-injecting-proxy-poc/README.md

 server (such as apache or nginx) to respond with a wildcard SSL certificate for the suffix TLD.
 Ask your friendly neighborhood CA for help with this.
-While testing you can create a dummy wildcard certificate for the suffix TLD by executing the `makecert.sh` script found in this distribution, then import the `demoCA/cacert.pem` certificate in your browser or OS trusted CA list.
+While testing you can create a dummy wildcard certificate for the suffix TLD by executing the `makecert.sh` script from within the `data` directory found in this distribution, then import the `data/demoCA/cacert.pem` certificate in your browser or OS trusted CA list.
 If you don't have nginx/apache and want the proxy itself to listen for HTTPS requests then you need to add the following to your `config.json`:

 ```
 {